nmonette/nmonette/README.md

 - Hi!
-I'm @nmonette, a Computer Science and Engineering Student at UC Irvine.
+I'm @nmonette, a Computer Science student at UC Irvine.
-- I am interested in the gaming industry, as well as the integration of software and hardware, but I am open to learning more about the different industries of CS.
+- I am interested in the gaming industry, as well as machine learning, but I am open to learning more about the Computer Science industries as a whole.
 - Here I keep my projects, which I plan on keeping here to share what I have learned and my coding skills (so far, I know some Python!)
 - If you want to reach me, feel free to email me at nathanmonette1@gmail.com.
 My linkedin is https://www.linkedin.com/in/nathan-monette-785070222/.